-If Klecko’s undocumented employees ever got pulled over, each had a business card with his name and phone number on it.
+If Klecko’s undocumented employees ever got pulled over, each had a business card with his name and phone number on it, he says.
 In St. Paul, it was never a problem.
-But as soon as they crossed into Eagan, Woodbury, Eden Prairie—several times, Klecko says, police flashed their lights, took the employee’s vehicle for impounding, and left them on the freeway.
-Klecko would go pick them up.
+But as soon as they crossed into Eagan, Woodbury, Eden Prairie—several times, Klecko notes, police flashed their lights, took the employee’s vehicle for impounding, and left them on the freeway.
+Klecko says he would go pick them up.

 “[St. Paul] is a sanctuary city, plain and simple,” he says.
 “There’s no contract or anything like that, but when you’ve employed a group of people for decades and seen how it works, it’s obvious.”
 (He says anyone with a questionable I-9 wouldn’t dare work in E-Verified White Bear Lake.)

-The Saint Agnes audit wasn’t just a shock; it was a sign of changing times.
+The Saint Agnes audit wasn’t just a shock for him; it was a sign of changing times.